craftcms/feed-me/docs/feature-tour/creating-your-feed.md

 Select the [element type](../content-mapping/element-types.md) you wish to import your feed content into.

-### Sites
+### Target Site

-If you have a multi-site Craft installation, you'll have an additional field to select which site the elements should be initially saved in.
+If you have a multi-site Craft installation, you'll have an additional “Target Site” setting where you can select which site the elements should be initially saved in.
 The content will get propagated to your other sites from there, according to your fields’ Translation Method settings.

 ### Import Strategy